Tojima Wants to Be a Kamen Rider: Characters

+A bajiquan practitioner who met and fell in love with Sena.
+Recognizing her love for ramen above all things, he promises to one day create the ultimate ramen for her, which leads him on a two year journey across Japan learning ramen techniques.
+He develops something of a rivalry with Kumota, with the two frequently sparring to quench Hachiro's urge to fight a strong opponent.

 Media

 Manga

 Written and illustrated by Yokusaru Shibata, Tojima Wants to Be a Kamen Rider began serialization in Hero's Inc.'s seinen manga magazine Monthly Hero's on May 1, 2018.
 After the final issue of the Monthly Hero's was published on October 30, 2020, the series was transferred to the Comiplex website on November 27 the same year.
-The series' chapters have been collected into sixteen tankōbon volumes as of April 2025.
+The series' chapters have been collected into eighteen tankōbon volumes as of May 2026.
+The series is licensed in English by Titan Comics.